 I took this group to Saulich and back.
-Once we returned to Fairbanks and they were off the train a tired Chris secured his car before I walked into the station finding a tired Bart on a bench and I joined him there.
-Soon everyone was there and we walked out to the bus and we went back to the hotel.
-We tried to find a place to eat in Fairbanks but it was Sunday and everything was closed.
-We ate in the bar of the hotel and then I worked on stories the rest of the evening before calling it a night.
+Once we returned to Fairbanks and they were off the train, a tired Chris secured his car before walking into the station to find a tired Bart on a bench and I joined him.
+Soon everyone was there and we walked out to the bus and returned to the hotel.
+We tried to find a place to eat in Fairbanks, but it was Sunday and everything was closed so ate in the hotel's bar and I worked on stories the rest of the evening before calling it a night.

 |Return to the homepage!